It is a joint inflammation of the paranasal sinuses, the cavities that produce the mucus necessary for the nasal passages to function effectively.

 What happens if the sinusitis is not treated?

 Sinusitis can be a localized infection.
 But the location of the breasts makes the surrounding structures prone to infection.
-Sinusitis must be treated and managed effectively so that it does not cause complications.
+Sinusitis must be treated and managed effectively not to cause complications.

-Eyes: there is the possibility of infection of the eye socket, accompanied by fever and a serious illness.
+Eyes: there is the possibility of infection of the eye socket, accompanied by fever and a severe illness.
 It can also cause the loss of sight.

-The spread of the infection can cause periorbital cellulitis, inflammation of the eyelid and the skin around the eye.
+The spread of the infection can cause periorbital cellulitis and inflammation of the eyelid and the skin around the eye.
 Orbital cellulitis can occur and affect the ocular tissues.
-Abscess (pus accumulation) can occur in and around the eye tissues.
+An abscess (pus accumulation) can occur in and around the eye tissues.

 Earache and dizziness are common symptoms in such cases.
-Sinusitis can also spread to the mastoid bones (bony part of the skull behind the ear) and cause abscesses and infection.
+Sinusitis can also spread to the mastoid bones (the bony part of the skull behind the ear) and cause abscesses and infection.

 Brain: the infection of the frontal and sphenoid sinuses can extend to the surrounding meninges, the three layers of membranes that protect the brain.

-Abscess or pus formation is another possibility that results from the spread of the infection from the breast to the brain.
+Abscess or pus formation is another possibility that results from spreading the infection from the breast to the brain.

-Dental problems : chronic sinusitis can cause pain that radiates to the upper molars.
-Because the breast is very close just above the upper jaw (upper jaw), the upper teeth can become infected.
+Dental problems: chronic sinusitis can cause pain that radiates to the upper molars.
+The upper teeth can become infected because the breast is very close just above the upper jaw (upper jaw).

-Osteomyelitis : The term osteomyelitis is generally used for infection in a bone.
-Since the sinuses are cavities within the bone, the infection can reach the bone tissues by contact and can cause bone death or osteomyelitis.
+Osteomyelitis: The term osteomyelitis is generally used for infection in a bone.
+Since the sinuses are cavities within the bone, the condition can reach the bone tissues by contact and cause bone death or osteomyelitis.